gabrielsiedler/Jinggu/README.md

 ## <a name="setup"></a> Setup

-To run it locally, simply execute:
+To run it locally you will need to follow these steps:

+- copy the file ` .env-sample`` on the client folder and rename it to  `.env`
+- at the root folder, execute `npm install`
-`npm start`
+- run `npm start`

 Have fun!